A guide to biomass heating for your home

 Can you use biomass to heat your home?

-For small-scale, domestic applications of biomass, the fuel usually takes the form of wood pellets, wood chips and wood logs.
+For small-scale, domestic applications, biomass heating systems are usually fuelled through the use of wood pellets, wood chips and wood logs.

 There are two main ways of using biomass to heat a domestic property: